 The mission of New Harmony Gallery of Contemporary Art is to provide a not-for-profit (non-commercial) exhibition space for current Midwestern artists and to promote discourse about and access to contemporary art in the southern Indiana region.
 Since its inception in 1975, New Harmony Gallery has provided an exhibition space for young and mid-career artists to show their work in a professional setting; and further, to provide a venue for contemporary art to the general public.
 The cornerstone of the Gallery’s mission is education and access through a carefully planned series of eight exhibitions per year.
 The exhibition series, which explores contemporary art concepts, is intended to provide increased opportunity for artists and the public to engage in discourse on and about the arts and culture.

-Golden Troupe Exhibit and Harry Robinson: Comedian Extraordinaire – Located in Thrall's Opera House Through January 2018
+Located in Thrall's Opera House Through January 2019

 The Golden Troupe is a permanent exhibition in Thrall’s Opera House, which served as their home theatre.
 Each year, a different aspect of the Troupe is explored.
-This year’s display focuses on Harry Robinson, a native son of New Harmony who performed in the Golden Troupe and later on in silent movies.
+This year’s display focuses on Frances Golden, the youngest of the Golden Family who entertained troops for the YMCA during WWI.

 Maximilian-Bodmer Exhibit - Located in the Lichtenberger Building.